ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_5.rst

 - Include AWX facts as default fact modules in Ansible
 - Handle Password reset prompts cleaner
 - Tasks stats for rescues and ignores
-- Make ‘persistent’ a generic feature so multiple actions can occur seamlessly in same connection.
+- Make 'persistent' a generic feature so multiple actions can occur seamlessly in same connection.
 - New property for module documentation to manage expectations of the behaviour of the module.
 - Normalize temp dir usage across all subsystems
 - Currently ignored keywords do not notify user they were ignored, throw a warning on these.